rythrojaofficial/axis45/events/2024earthday/page.md

 For non-emergency chats, use the groupchat on insta

-## Accomodations
+# Accomodations
-If sleeping over at either at the Gym/Erick’s make sure you bring your own pillow, sleepybag, blanket, and towel to make it easy on your host.
+If sleeping over Erick’s make sure you bring sleeping gear to make it easy on your host.
+### Sleepover Checklist
+- towel
+- sleeping bag/blanket
+- pillow
+- toiletries

 # Transport
 #### Driver Checklist